finger563/esp-motorgo-mini-gesture-control/README.md

 MotorGo Mini.
 The x-y vector will be used to determine the target angle for the motors, if the x-y vector magnitude is large enough.

+The system starts out such that the control mode is in the `STOP` state.
+Once they are paired, you can use a `single press of the boot button` on the `ESP-BOX` to cycle the control mode.

+Control Modes:
+* `STOP`: in this mode, both motors are off / disabled
+* `SET_ANGLE`: in this mode, the angle of the ESP-BOX is sent as the control command to set the target angle for the two motors.
+* `SET_SPEED`: in this mode, the angle of the ESP-BOX is converted into a speed (one full rotation is equal to 60 RPM / 1 rps) control command to set the target speed for the two motors.

 ## Cloning

 Since this repo contains a submodule, you need to make sure you clone it